A model for configuration spaces of points: Comparison to the Lambrechts--Stanley model through cyclic algebras

-We denote by $\Delta\in V\otimes V$ the corresponding inverse element as above.
+We denote by $\Delta\in V\otimes V$ the corresponding dual degree $D$ element (the "diagonal") as above.
 Then we may define a graph complex (and dg Lie algebra) $\GC_V$ akin to $\GC_M$ above, just replacing each occurrence of $H^*(M)$ by $V$ and with an additional piece of the differential coming from $d_V$.
+Concretely, this means that vertices in graphs of $\GC_V$ may be decorated by copies of $\bar V^*$.
 Furthermore, suppose a cyclic $\Com_\infty$ structure is given on $V$, for the above bilinear form.
-We may this structure as a Maurer-Cartan element $Z\in \GC_V$, all of whose coefficient in front of non-tree graphs vanish.
+We may see this structure as a Maurer-Cartan element $Z\in \GC_V$, all of whose coefficient in front of non-tree graphs vanish.
 We may furthermore use it to define a Graph complex $\stG_V$ analogously to $\stG_M$ above, replacing each occurrence of $H(M)$ by $V$, and using the given $Z$ in place of the partition function.

 Next, fix representatives of the cohomology of $V$ by providing a map \beq{equ:HVtoV} H(V)\hookrightarrow V. \eeq The pairing on $V$ induces a pairing on $H(V)$, independent of the representatives chosen.
 We denote the corresponding diagonal by $\Delta_{H}\in H(V)\otimes H(V)$.
 Via the chosen embedding we may as well consider $\Delta_{H}$ as an element in $V\otimes V$, in which case it becomes cohomologous to $\Delta$.
 We may hence choose $\eta\in A\otimes A$ (of the same symmetry under exchange of the two $A$'s as $\Delta$) such that \beq{equ:Deltaeta} \Delta_H = \Delta - d_V \eta. \eeq